Straight from the source. Learn more about Astral’s GreenJacket with Astral’s Founder and CEO, Philip Curry, and Product Line Manager, Daniel Windham.

 Let’s start with just the definition of a rescue PFD (personal flotation device).
 What makes a PFD a rescue PFD?

 Durability is an important part of a rescue PFD to a consumer.
 The other thing that I consider important for really any PFDs is great range of motion and movement.
-You know, great range of emotion, high performance and really well fitting.
+You know, great range of motion, high performance and really well fitting.

-I’ve actually never been asked that question before, but that’s my opinion of what a rescue PFD is.
 Technical, advanced, durable and highly safety oriented.
 It’s like a tool rather than a piece of equipment.

 Your first rescue PFD.

-So were you making PFDs already at that time?
+Were you making PFDs already at that time?
 When you saw that first one?

 What about you, Daniel?
 What was your first rescue PFD?

-A 300.
+An Astral Aquavest 300.
 Dark blue.
 Purchased from the NOC.

 What was great about that PFD at the time was exactly what Philip was describing, you know, we don’t do this anymore with the green jacket, but the quick release belt was removable.
 You could take it off.
 So I started cutting my teeth on the Watauga, Wilson Creek and other places.
 And going with people that had the knowledge to teach me how to use my rescue PFD.
 So then when I gained that skillset I was able to attach my quick release to my rescue PFD.
 Which was really cool!